reyemb/reyemb/README.md

 - 👋 Hi, I’m @reyemb
 - 👀 I’m interested in machine learning, statistics, data engineering
-- 🌱 I’m currently learning Vue.js and FastApi
+- 🌱 I’m currently developing a better understand in developing webprojects
-- 💞️ I’m looking to collaborate on DataScience Projects
+- 💞️ I’m looking to collaborate on DataScience Projects and projects non monetarzied projects

 <!---
 reyemb/reyemb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.